pixl8/github-action-box-test/README.md

-# Github action: Box install
+# Github action: Box Test

 This GitHub Action runs a Commandbox + Testbox based test suite for your project.